hafidzfg/fp-btdp-mobile-testing/README.md

 Consists of all checkout related test cases

 ## Test Suites Collection
-- TS Collection - All Test Suites
+- TS Collection - All Test Suites <br>
 Consists of all test suites for ease of execution. <br>
 Note that it is set to 2 parallel test case execution.
 Set it to 1 first if you are using a lower end machine.